The Court (song)

 "The Court" is a song by English musician Peter Gabriel.
-A version of the song mixed by Tchad Blake, entitled the "Dark-Side Mix", was released on 5 February 2023.
+A version of the song mixed by Tchad Blake, titled the "Dark-Side Mix", was released on 5 February 2023.
+It was the second single released from I/O and reached number 59 on the UK Singles Downloads Chart.
 Much like "Panopticom", the single's release date was chosen to coincide with a full moon.
-The song's "free-form, impressionistic lyric that connected to justice" concerns the balance between the necessity of the legal system and the abuse of power that happens within it.

-Versions of the song entitled the "Bright-Side Mix" (done by Mark "Spike" Stent) and the "Atmos In-Side Mix" were released.
-The single's cover art features the photograph "Lifting the Curse" by Tim Shaw.
+Versions of the song entitled the "Bright-Side Mix" (done by Mark "Spike" Stent) and the "In-Side Mix" (completed by Hans-Martin Buff) were later released.